 Pure Steam Generator.
 Milk and Cottage Cheese.
 Augmentation of process.
 Significant reduction of energy from unwieldy and high Btu/hr (kW) boilers currently see use.

 A frequently asked question is: I do understand that milk products have increased considerable resistance to deterioration when UHT steam is used.
-However will this denature protein in any way that is bad for me?
-The answer can be found on many web sites like http://www.bodybuilding.com/fun/muscle-mystery-does-denatured-protein-still-make-you-grow.html.
-Bakery Operation with on demand(on-off) steam.
+However, will this denature the protein in any way that is bad for me?
+The answer can be found on website sites like http://www.bodybuilding.com/fun/muscle-mystery-does-denatured-protein-still-make-you-grow.html.
+Bakery Operation with on-demand(on-off) steam.
 Food processing humidification.Benefits that may also follow from SW-OAB® Steam in addition to saving considerable energy for shrink labeling activities. — OAB® and MightySteam®’s patented heating system

-and service allows for an industrial strength steam output.
+and service allows for industrial-strength steam output.

 Electric Superheated Steam.
 What is the difference between Disinfection and Sterilization?
 See box below.